 Saturday, Russ came over with Chinese and it was a friendly evening.

-Dorothy was reading and she called Russ at the car dealership.
+With shaking hands, she called Russ at the car dealership.
 They both arrived at the hospital at the same time.

 Holding hands, they were taken into the trauma room.
 Their boy looked so little with all the tubes.

 A ventilator was breathing for him.
 He was covered in bandages.
 Tubes were everywhere.